carterhulsey/bandfundapp/readme.md

 6. `$ git remote add staging git@heroku.com:bandfundapp-staging.git`
 7. `$ git remote add production git@heroku.com:bandfundapp.git`

+You may have to generate SSH keys for Heroku.
+A guide for this can be found [here](https://devcenter.heroku.com/articles/keys).

 ### Third Party

 1. Facebook: _create a facebook app, put those keys in the .env file_